MORE-Platform/more-app-multiplatform/docs/adr/adr-mobile-cross-platform-development-selection.md

 - It still needs knowledge about Android development in Kotlin or Java to develop Android specific features.

 ### Kotlin Multiplatform Mobile:
-Kotlin Native is a cross-platform development tool to build mobile, desktop and web apps.
+Kotlin Multiplatform Mobile is a cross-platform development tool to build mobile, desktop and web apps.
-Written with Kotlin, it just creates a shared module, which is included into the native apps.
+Written with Kotlin, it basically creates a shared module, which is included into the native apps using Kotlin Native.

 #### Pros:
 - A shared core library can be developed for iOS and Android